Justin Turner Preview, Player Props: Red Sox vs. Dodgers

-On Friday, Justin Turner (.422 on-base percentage in past 10 games, 63 points above season-long percentage) and the Boston Red Sox face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox and Justin Turner, who went 0-for-5 last time in action, take on Julio Urias and the Los Angeles Dodgers at Fenway Park, Saturday at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Astros.
+He had a hitless performance in his most recent game (0-for-5) against the Dodgers.

 Justin Turner Game Info & Props vs. the Dodgers